Faitsu/Theodoros_Notebook_Obsidian/Journal on Theo's Experiences/Shipwrecked - Amakaru.md

 	- Proclaimed their beliefs that the Church of Salt isn't enough to save Eilanaat and would rather restart the world

-- **Melissa** **Aligar****:** Cleric of Salt that traveled on Avery's ship; she is being sought out by the Sons of Flames

-    - Apparently, Avery had seen them before on the ship she was on.
-She was currently being hunted by Sons of Fire.

-    - It was recently confirmed to be captured by Sons of Flames.
-She is being held in a prison on Margrave near the northeast

 - **Clerics of Salt:** Grants us the right to participate in the Trial of Salt.